-KANSAS CITY, MO — The No. 1-ranked Lynchburg College women’s soccer team won the first team national championship in school history Dec.
+KANSAS CITY, MO — The No. 1-ranked University of Lynchburg women’s soccer team won the first team national championship in school history Dec.
 6, knocking in four penalty kicks to Williams College’s three after ending double overtime scoreless.

 Head Coach Todd Olsen was subsequently named the Divison III National Women’s Soccer Coach of the Year.
 Dr. Olsen led the Hornets to the 2014 DIII National Championship title with a 27-0-1 mark which matched a national record for wins in a season and broke the Old Dominion Athletic Conference (ODAC) record for wins, shutouts, consecutive shutouts, goals scored and points recorded in a season.